sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/1000 - query-group-tips.md

 jsmith@email.com
 ```

 Combining queries for the location, phone number, and email into the same group will help you maximize the accuracy and speed of your extractions.
 Frame each query, or prompt, in the group so that it has a single, short answer.
+Sensible recommends a maximum group size of 10 queries.

 ### Prompt Tips